CipherDogs/wallet-generator/README.md

 ## Install

-If you have Rust: `cargo install walletgen`.
+If you have Rust: `cargo install walletgen`

 ## Usage